100 Notable alumni of

 -

 Trygve Halvdan Lie was a Norwegian politician, labour leader, government official and author.
 He served as Norwegian foreign minister during the critical years of the Norwegian government in exile in London from 1940 to 1945.
-From 1946 to 1952 he was the first secretary-general of the United Nations.
+He was the first secretary-general of the United Nations.

 -